DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/SETUP/CUSTOMER SETUP/POA response code group.md

     - Line item - inner
 - **Header - change**: <br>
     - When either of the acknowledged dates (deadline or delivery) differ from Customer's dates
-    - Line codes have no effect
+    - Line response codes have no effect

 ## Data entities:
 - POA response code group